 Relief from pain and protection

-Root canal therapy is a restorative treatment that removes infection from inside a tooth while preserving its natural structure.
-When bacteria reach the inner chamber of the tooth, they can cause severe pain and put your oral health at risk.
+Root canal therapy is a restorative dental treatment that removes infection from inside a tooth while preserving its natural structure.
+When bacteria reach the inner chamber, they can cause severe tooth pain treatment needs and put your oral health at risk.

-Root canal treatment eliminates infection, relieves discomfort, and saves the tooth from extraction.
+Root canal treatment eliminates infection, relieves discomfort, and helps save infected tooth structure from extraction.

 eliminating infection